-Indirect Real Estate Investments - Funds will acquire its interest in the real estate assets indirectly by acquiring interests in Joint Venture Entities.
+Indirect Real Estate Investments - Funds will acquire its interest in the real estate assets indirectly by acquiring interests in Joint Venture Entities with third party nonrelated operating partners or co-investors.
 All investments will involve risks generally involved in joint venture partnerships, including, for example, the possibility that the operating partner in a joint venture might become bankrupt, that such operating partner may at any time have economic or business interests or goals that are inconsistent with the business interests or goals of the Fund, and may be in a position to take action contrary to the desires of Fund or contrary to Fund's objectives.